bluecher31/hoocs/README.md

 ```

 ## Implement new imputers
-To add a new imputer to incorporate a suitable conditional distribution for the current data modality,
+To enable reliable attributions, hooks enables simple incorporation of custom *imputers* for any kind of data modality.
-the user is requested to inherent from the abstract base `Imputer` class
+To add a new imputer, the user is requested to inherent from the abstract base `Imputer` class in `hoocs.imputers.abstract_imputers.py`.
-in `hoocs.imputers.abstract_imputers.py`.
 This class performs basic type checking and ensures a consistent interface.

 ## References